Danielle Staub To Marry Duke 10 Days After Divorce

-It’s wedding bells again for Danielle Staub, who had her twenty-first engagement to businessman and Duke of Provence Oliver Maier.
+It’s wedding bells again for Danielle Staub, who had her 21st engagement to businessman and Duke of Provence Oliver Maier.
 They are marrying after just 10 days of dating, Page Six reports.

 An insider said that she and Maier will purchase their rings following a trip back from St. Barths on Friday.
 Former Real Housewives of New Jersey enemy Teresa Giudice will serve as witness to a justice of the peace ceremony on Monday.
 Staub will then have the same title as soon-to-be fellow duchesses Megan Markle and Kate Middleton.